freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - The problem of publication ([Dan Goodman stuff](http://neural-reckoning.org/video_metascience_peer_review.html))
 - The story of Grease Pencil

-### Need and Gap

-- Current model not fit for present and future needs
-- Need alternative models, organizations, infrastructures for science and education

-  - Generative and self sustaining
-    - Von Neumann machine - Sustainibility through replicability
-  - As Autonomous As Possible (allow the fewest to do the most)
-  - Topic/software/hardware agnostic
-  - Multi-scale adaptable, extensible, maintainable, and replicable [SEP]
-- Two Loops theory of social progress

-  - Not saying we should burn it all to the ground
-    - It's already burning
-  - We need to build a better ship
-    - & f-ing ASAP plz thx

 ## Objectives and Long term vision